 - Butter a gratin or pie dish.
 Top with the tablespoon of sugar and shake the dish to evenly spread it over the butter.
 Lay the raspberries over the surface.

-- In a bowl, whisk together the eggs, sugar, the yolk, cream, almonds and liqueur, if using.
+- In a bowl, whisk together the eggs, yolk, sugar, cream, ground almonds and liqueur, if using.

-- Pour over this egg mixture over the raspberries and bake in the oven for about 30-35 minutes.
+- Pour the egg mixture over the raspberries and bake in the oven for about 35 minutes.

 Notes